This document serves as a brief reference of turbopuffer's guarantees:

 Regarding ACID properties: turbopuffer provides Atomicity, Consistency, and

-Durability.
-Isolation is not applicable as transactions are not supported.
+Isolation is not broadly applicable, as general purpose read-write transactions

 For CAP theorem: turbopuffer prioritizes consistency over availability when